-So for that purpose, this article we will forego any religious system that is already extinct or of no effect to the world today, and simply apply how their eschatology fits into the world of today.
-This leaves the following list by order of number of devotees and the potential ramifications for their eschatological beliefs:
+So for that purpose, in this article we will forego any religious system that is already extinct or of no effect to the world today, and simply apply how their eschatology fits into the world of today.
+This leaves the following list by order of the number of devotees and the potential ramifications for their eschatological beliefs:

 Roman Catholicism/Protestant Christianity (2.2 Billion)

 The Roman Catholic and mainline Protestant churches generally (not all) advocate the same type of eschatological views.
-The long term view is Amillennial, and their practical day to day view is Dominionist.
+The long-term view is Amillennial, and their practical day-to-day view is Dominionist.
 Both of these support the repeated attempts at creating theocratic rule by the Church.
 Such was the case during the Dark Ages with its Crusades, Inquisitions, Geneva, and the new American colonies.